VoW314/dataPanda/README.md

 ## Plotly Side Error

-I have spent about 3-4 months with Plotly.
-From what I understand, if there is a problem with one of the libaries of Plotly not working as it is supposed to then it is advised to uninstall and then reinstall said libraries. https://github.com/plotly/dash-table/issues/496 .
-Bugs like these will sometimes cause your code to work one day but not work the next.
+I have spent about 3-4 months using Plotly.
+From what I understand, if there is a problem with one of the libaries of Plotly not working as it is supposed to then it is advised to uninstall and then reinstall said libraries https://github.com/plotly/dash-table/issues/496 .
+Bugs like these will sometimes cause your code to work one day but not work the next. __Before you uninstall any library you should make sure that it is a problem with the library and not any problem with the code or computer.__

-If you have a problem when trying to find a tutorial on the plotly website it will be better for you to go to the Plotly forums or github issues to look for your question.
-Much of the time when there is an error with the code you have even if it is the same as the Plotly code, it is likely because the Plotly website code was not updated yet.

 ## Project Data & Data Report
 __Data__ : https://docs.google.com/spreadsheets/d/1SAW-p09weC2KjyDR5pGPScxM79TPL4VIbMWpczjlBJ4/edit?usp=sharing